Switch up your pickling routine with this spicy bread and butter pickles recipe.

-This recipe has all the basics you’d expect in a bread and butter pickle.
-It has onions, though less than most recipes, it’s sweet and sour, but it also has a hint of spice that isn’t always common in the American version.
+This recipe has all the basics you’d expect in a traditional bread and butter pickle recipe.
+It has onions, though less than most recipes, it’s a perfect mix of sweet and sour, but it also has a hint of spice that isn’t always common in the American version.

-If at all possible use a mandolin slicer instead of a knife for this recipe.
+If at all possible use a mandoline slicer instead of a knife for this recipe.
 The slicing will go so much faster that way.

-Don’t Skip the Salt Water Bath
+Don’t Skip the Salt Water Soak

 This salt water bath does a lot for the texture, especially when put through the hot water bath of the canning process.

 For Refrigerator Pickles

 While the following is intended to be a spicy bread and butter pickles canning recipe, however you can skip the canning if you really want too.

 Follow all the steps but skip the canning step.
 You could put the pickles in bigger jars like half gallons and just refrigerate.
 Let sit in the refrigerator for at least a week for optimum flavor.

 Granted the recipe makes a big batch for sitting in the fridge, but they will keep for at least 6 months, maybe longer without canning.